mayblue9/h10r.github.io/articles.md

 ---
-layout: post-index
+layout: articles
 permalink: /articles/
 title: Articles
-tagline: A List of Posts
+tagline: Some of my writings.
+Some are about technology, some are about aesthetics.
 tags: [blog, graphic design]
 image:
   feature: texture-feature-01.jpg